-First John chapter 5, and now we’re going to have some joy just looking at the Word of God, aren’t we?
-First John chapter 5 verses 6 to 12 and in this particular text of Scripture we are looking at the testimony of God to His Son.
-Let’s pick it up at verse 6, “This is the one who came," speaking of Jesus the Son of God, "This is the one who came by water and blood, Jesus Christ, not with the water only but with the water and with the blood.
+First John chapter 5.
+And now we’re going to have some joy just looking at the Word of God, aren’t we?
+First John chapter 5 verses 6 to 12, and in this particular text of Scripture we are looking at the testimony of God to His Son.
+Let’s pick it up at verse 6, “This is the one who came” – speaking of Jesus the Son of God.
+“This is the one who came by water and blood, Jesus Christ.
+Not with the water only but with the water and with the blood.
 And it is the Spirit who bears witness because the Spirit is the truth.
-For there are three then that bear witness, the Spirit and the water and the blood and the three are in agreement.
+For there are three then that bear witness, the Spirit and the water and the blood, and the three are in agreement.
 If we receive the witness of men, the witness of God is greater for the witness of God is this, that He has borne witness concerning His Son.
 The one who believes in the Son of God has the witness in himself.
-The one who does not believe God has made Him a liar because he has not believed in the witness that God has borne concerning His Son.
+The one who does not believe God has made Him a liar, because he has not believed in the witness that God has borne concerning His Son.
 And the witness is this, that God has given us eternal life and this life is in His Son.
 He who has the Son has the life, he who does not have the Son of God does not have the life.”

 Here the important theme is the witness of God.
 As you can see, that indication appears repeatedly in those verses which I read.
-The word "witness" is used five times in that text.
+The word witness is used five times in that text.
 This is God’s testimony to His Son.
 But the testimony of God to His Son affirming Him as King, anointed Christ, Messiah, Savior, Redeemer did not begin in the New Testament.
 God has been giving testimony to His Son from the very beginning of divine revelation.

-It all starts in Genesis chapter 3 and verse 15 where immediately after the Fall of man, God testifies about a seed who would come to bruise the serpent’s head, to bring about the crushing defeat of Satan who had brought about the crushing defeat of humanity in the Fall.
-And so as early as Genesis 3:15 you have God giving testimony to the seed born of a woman.
-We all know that the seed is not in the woman, it's in the man.
-It was planted in the woman only one time by the Holy Spirit in the womb with Mary and the virgin-born Son of God came forth.
-In the forty-ninth chapter of Genesis, in the tenth verse, still in the first book of the Bible, God reiterates the promise that He would send His Son, a King who would carry the scepter who would be called Shiloh.
+It all starts in Genesis chapter 3 and verse 15, where immediately after the Fall of man, God testifies about a seed who would come to bruise the serpent’s head, to bring about the crushing defeat of Satan who had brought about the crushing defeat of humanity in the Fall.
+And so as early as Genesis 3:15, you have God giving testimony to the seed born of a woman.
+We all know that the seed is not in the woman.
+It’s in the man.
+It was planted in the woman only one time by the Holy Spirit, in the womb with Mary, and the virgin-born Son of God came forth.
+In the forty-ninth chapter of Genesis and the tenth verse, still in the first book of the Bible, God reiterates the promise that He would send His Son, a King who would carry the scepter who would be called Shiloh.

 You come in to Psalm 2 and again the psalmist reiterates this great hope of the coming King and refers to the Son of God, the one who is the King, the one who will come to rule the nations with a rod of iron.
 And then you come to Psalm 22 and this King who will come is going to be taken to a cross where He will be mocked and inflicted with pain.
 Backing up to Psalm 16, His resurrection is described.
 In the Psalms we also read that He would be betrayed by a familiar friend with whom He was breaking bread, referring to Judas and his betrayal the night of the Last Supper.